 The plant has a haul road connecting the plant to the CCR impoundment site.
-Haul trucks utilize the haul road to transport CCR materials to the impoundment.
+Prior to April 2021, Haul trucks utilized the haul road to transport CCR materials to the impoundment.
 Dust control measures are described in Table 2.2.

 Table 2-2 Haul Road Dust Control Measures Control/Activity Description/Action Taken Haul Roads Haul roads to the CCR impoundments were treated with water for fugitive dust control.
 Haul roads also have low speed limit signs posted to lower potential for fugitive dust emissions.
 Haul Trucks All haul trucks that were used to transport dry fly ash were tanker type and are enclosed.
-Other trucks hauling to the CCR impoundments carried conditioned ash with moisture content suitable for minimizing fugitive dust emissions.
+Prior to April 2021, other trucks hauling to the CCR impoundments carried conditioned ash with moisture content suitable for minimizing fugitive dust emissions.